Available in paperback and Kindle

 Polypharmacy and Deprescribing in the Elderly (by Louise Mallet, Pharm.D).
 Polypharmacy is taking multiple medicines for chronic issues at the same time and is common among the elderly.
 This chapter explores the risks of polypharmacy and how to “deprescribe” unnecessary medications.

-After the Menopause (by Ronald M. Caplan, MD) brings to the fore the fact that, with dramatically increasing lifespan, the postmenopausal years represent a very significant proportion of a woman’s productive life.
+After Menopause (by Ronald M. Caplan, MD) brings to the fore the fact that, with dramatically increasing lifespan, the postmenopausal years represent a very significant proportion of a woman’s productive life.
 Physiologic changes, screening for possible problems, prevention and possible treatments are discussed.

 Skin Care of the Older Person: The Skin and its Associated Changes (by Hao Feng, MD, and Aziz Khan, MD) comprehensively details disorders of the skin in older persons and the management of those conditions.